 Wells Fargo & Co.
-(WFC), the largest U.S. mortgage lender, will pay $125 million and set up a $50 million assistance fund to settle U.S. allegations that it discriminated against minority borrowers.
+(WFC:US), the largest U.S. mortgage lender, will pay $125 million and set up a $50 million assistance fund to settle U.S. allegations that it discriminated against minority borrowers.

 “Wells Fargo’s internal documents reveal that senior officials were aware of the numerous tactics that subprime originators employed to keep loans in the subprime division,” when they could have qualified for prime loans, the Justice Department alleged in a complaint filed with the settlement in Washington.

 The San Francisco-based bank, which controls about a third of the market for all new home loans, denied it engaged in illegal discrimination and said it agreed to settle solely to avoid litigation, according to a proposed consent order.
 The company reported a $15.9 billion profit last year.

 “Wells Fargo asserts that throughout the period of time at issue in this proceeding and to the present, it has treated all customers fairly and without regard to impermissible factors such as race and national origin,” the bank said in the consent order, which must be approved by a federal judge.

 In a separate statement, Wells Fargo said it will stop funding loans through independent mortgage brokers and after tomorrow won’t accept new applications from them.
 The lender will still process and close existing applications, and the decision to stop dealing with brokers, known as wholesale lending, was made “on its own volition,” according to the statement.